Symphony No. 7 (Mahler): Background

 In 1904, Mahler was enjoying great international success as a conductor, but he was also, at last, beginning to enjoy international success as a composer.
 His second daughter was born that June, and during his customary summer break away from Vienna in his lakeside retreat at Maiernigg in the Carinthian mountains, he finished his Symphony No. 6 and sketched the second and fourth movements (the two Nachtmusik movements) for Symphony No. 7 while mapping out much of the rest of the work.
-He then worked on the Seventh intensively the following summer, claiming to take just four weeks to complete the first, third and fifth movements.
+He then worked on the Seventh intensively the following summer.
+While Mahler later claimed to take just four weeks to complete the first, third and fifth movements, scholars have asserted that a timeframe of six to seven weeks is more plausible.

 The completed score was dated 15 August 1905, and the orchestration was finished in 1906; he laid the Seventh aside to make small changes to the orchestration of Symphony No. 6, while rehearsing for its premiere in May 1906.
 The Seventh had its premiere on 19 September 1908, in Prague with the Czech Philharmonic, at the festival marking the Diamond Jubilee of Emperor Franz Joseph.

 The three years which elapsed between the completion of the score and the symphony's premiere witnessed dramatic changes in Mahler's life and career.
 In March 1907 he had resigned his conductorship of the Vienna State Opera, as the musical community in Vienna turned against him (which was why he chose Prague for the work's debut); on 12 July his first daughter died of scarlet fever; and, even as she lay on her deathbed, Mahler learned that he was suffering from an incurable heart condition.
 Musicologists surmise that this is why the optimism and cheerfulness of the symphony was subsequently tempered by the small but significant revisions Mahler made in the years leading up to its premiere.

+The symphony was first published in 1909 by the firm Bote & Bock.
+In 1960, a critical edition of the symphony edited by Erwin Ratz appeared, correcting about 800 printing errors.
+Two years later, Hans Redlich's edition of the symphony was published without any of Mahler's amendments to the score made after publication, unlike Ratz's edition.
+In 2012, a new critical edition prepared by Reinhold Kubik was published.
+As of 2019, Breitkopf & Härtel has plans to publish score and parts for the Seventh Symphony as part of their complete "Gustav Mahler - The Symphonies."